tenebrousedge/course-picker/README.md

 # Epic Track
+by Kai

 Not quite as epic as it sounds.
+This just asks you questions to try to sort you into a category.

 ## Installation